Hi y'all. I have been working at Eyewitness News since 2010. The years have gone by really fast and this "news junkie" has loved every second of it.

-First off, I'm a West Virginia girl, born and raised and cherish the fact that I get to report the news in my hometown of Charleston.
+I'm a West Virginia girl, born and raised and cherish the fact that I get to report the news in my hometown of Charleston.
 I'm a graduate of George Washington High School and earned my bachelor's degree at West Virginia University, majoring in broadcast news.
-I graduated magna cum laude in August 2008 and quickly got my foot in the door at WDTV in Bridgeport.
+I graduated magna cum laude in 2008 and quickly got my foot in the door at WDTV in Bridgeport.

 In 2013, I was nominated for an Emmy for the "In-Vest Initiative."
 Since In-Vest was launched in November 2012, great strides have been made in making sure West Virginia law enforcement officers are as protected on the job as possible.
 With support from amazing viewers and backed by the West Virginia Sheriffs' Association, we were able to shine a light on an issue many never knew existed.
 It is now state law that all deputy sheriffs be provided bulletproof vests.
-I consider In-Vest the greatest accomplishment of my career, but hope to one day see a law that protects all law enforcement in the state.
+I consider In-Vest one of my greatest accomplishments but there is still work to be done.
+I hope to one day see a law that protects all law enforcement in the state.
 In-Vest also was awarded best community service awards by both the West Virginia Broadcasters Association and The Associated Press.